inobulles/aqua/vdev/README.md

 This directory contains reference VDRIVER implementations, which already support multiple different platforms (mostly FreeBSD, Linux, and macOS to some extent).
 One could substitute in a completely different VDEV however to support any other platform or hardware, or really to do any number of crazy and unholy things.

+Practically, a VDRIVER is a shared library that can be dynamically loaded and linked by the KOS or the GrapeVine daemon.